imurray/pmslice-python/README.md

 sampling into whatever (Python) MCMC code you already have.
 In our demonstration `demo.py` a pseudo-marginal slice-sampling scheme only needs three extra lines of code compared to its conventional MCMC version.
-None of them required deriving anything problem-specific.
+None of these lines required deriving anything problem-specific.

 `simple_slice.py` is a helper used in the demonstration.
 The only file you need to drop into your MCMC codebase (and all that setup.py installs) is